 In order to celebrate the deceased, families gather near the graves of their loved ones and decorate them.
 The families often play music and enjoy food and drinks right there in the cemetery, so they are as close as possible to those who passed away.

-4. That Ubiquitous Skeleton Lady Is Making A Statement
+4. The Ubiquitous Skeleton Woman Is Making A Statement

 You see her everywhere — the skeleton with a large, fancy hat and an upscale dress.
 Her name is La Calavera Catrina (or just La Catrina, for short), and she’s based on artist Jose Guadalupe Posada’s etching in 1910.
 She’s far more than just a friendly-looking skeleton.
 La Catrina was created as a satire of upper-class Mexicans who chose to emulate European culture rather than their own.
 But in death, we are all equal, regardless of our social class.